Elizabeth Reef: Shipwrecks

 The iron ship Ramsey ran aground and sunk on 31 October 1883.
-The vessel was 767 tons iron 3 mast ship, later barque, 821 tons, ON45885, 209.5 x 32.0 x 19.2.
-She was built in 1863 by Gibson and Co., Ramsey. eSpace Report, Retrieved 19 May 2021.
+The vessel was 767 tons iron, three mast ship, later barque, 821 tons, ON45885, 209.5 × 32.0 × 19.2.
+She was built in 1863 by Gibson and Co., Ramsey.
 There is some disagreement as to where the vessel was wrecked.
-The vessel was originally reported as having been lost at Elizabeth Reef including at its marine court of inquiry although by the following January the barque Reconnaissance reports salvaging material from the Ramsey at Middleton Reef and notes seeing the 3 masted schooner Alma on Elizabeth Reef.
+The vessel was originally reported as having been lost at Elizabeth Reef including at its Marine Court of Inquiry although by the following January the barque Reconnaissance reports salvaging material from the Ramsey at Middleton Reef and notes seeing the three-masted schooner Alma on Elizabeth Reef.